 What’s your most memorable Cake moment?

 Obtaining our licence as a payment institution at the National Bank of Belgium in July 2019.
 This could then also be checked off of my bucket list.
 I received more compliments from my colleagues on that day compared to the rest of my entire 22-year career.
 That was really gratifying!

 Of course, the “offsites” with the team have been a lot of fun too.
 Actually, in our case we should rather call them “onsites” since we don’t have a “site”.😀 Anyway, they are memorable to say the least.
 But what happened on the offsites, stays on the offsites…

 What’s your favorite cake?

 My ex-mother-in-law’s traditional “toet.”
 It’s a typical apricot jam cake, based on an old recipe.
-She still regularly makes two pies, one for the 4 children together and one for me.
-I tend to completely eat mine within 24 hours. 😇
+She still regularly makes two pies, one for the children and one for me.
+I tend to completely eat mine within 24 hours.😇

 Any topping on the Cake?

 Humour.
 Anyone who knows me a little bit knows I like humour.
 Lots of it.
 And wine, especially French.
 And steak and fries with mayonnaise.
 Preferably entrecôte.
 And a Meukow VSOP to finish it off.
 With a piece of chocolate.
 Praliné if at all possible.